PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 # Game Design Principles
 This document is intended for contributors and may contain spoilers.

-## Cubyz's Genres
-The game will be able to switch genres on the fly depending on the player's location, goals, and motivation.
-Cubyz' key genres are Explore, Build, Strategy, Survive.
-- Explore: The world is full of structures, resources, and oddities for the player to collect.
-- Build: The player is free to build whenever they want, wherever they want.
-- Strategy: The player can experiment with different solutions to problems they face.
-- Survive: Cubyz has survival elements that can put the player to the test under certain circumstances.
+## What is Cubyz?
+Cubyz is a voxel sandbox game that aims to take advantage of the infinite world it provides.
+The player has free agency to do whatever they please, though their efforts will always be challenged.

-### Game loop
+### Cubyz' Progression
-In order to progress in the game, the player must face a genre change.
-The player is otherwise free to stay where they are in terms of progression.

-**Examples:**
+We want to encourage interacting with different mechanics, such as exploring, building, crafting, and etc. Progression therefore requires the player to interact with all of these systems.
+Examples:
-- Explore to Build: The player needs to interact with exploration to get the resources they want.
+- Explore to Build: The player needs to interact with exploration to get the resources they want for building.
 - Survive to Explore: Caves and structures may have enemies and traps that the player has to face if they want to explore in peace.
 - Strategize to Survive: Prepare for a trip with tools, weapons, and gear in order to make survival easier.
 - Build to Strategize: The player has to build defenses for events, invasions, and bosses.
 They also need to upgrade their workstations to allow for better gear.